-You get a call from one of your tenants, a pipe has burst.
+You get a call from one of your tenants.
+A pipe has burst.

 This is where landlord home emergency cover comes in.
 This type of insurance is specifically designed to tackle an emergency like this.

-What is landlord home emergency cover?
+What is home emergency cover?

-It provides emergency assistance for your tenants.
-Most policies cover emergencies like:
+This type of emergency home cover provides emergency assistance for your tenants.

-Water mains failure
+- Water mains failure

-Power supply failure, other than a power cut
+- Power supply failure, other than a power cut

-Roof damage that’s caused a sudden leak
+- Roof damage that’s caused a sudden leak

-Tenants having to gain entry due to lost keys
+- Tenants having to gain entry due to lost keys

-Blocked drains or sewer problems
+- Blocked drains or sewer problems

-These vary depending on your policy.
+What’s included in a home emergency cover insurance policy might vary depending on your policy.
 When you take out your policy, you can talk through what’s included and what’s not with your insurer.